huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 It also uses the last four columns to provide annotation about the transcript and gene identifiers.

 ## STAR alignment
-Let's check the usage instructions for STAR by typing `STAR`
+Let's first check the usage instructions for STAR by typing `STAR`

 ```
 Usage: STAR  [options]... --genomeDir REFERENCE   --readFilesIn R1.fq R2.fq